Here are some examples of Archway Heritage’s work, illustrating the wide range of projects we have worked on:

 - added value through a rapid and detailed survey of historic buildings within a defined scope

-- assessed the environment of half the character areas
+- accurately assessed the character areas

 - provided input and feedback on the recommendations section of the report